Financial-Times/ft-frontend-build/README.md

 If your project does not already have a `package.json` run `npm init` in the project root.

 Then run `npm install -D responsive-ft-grunt=git+http://git.svc.ft.com/scm/fwp/responsive-ft-grunt.git`

+Finally your GruntFile.js should have the following content

+    module.exports = require('responsive-ft-grunt');

+... ok, so while that is fantastically minimal, it's also scarily magical, so you can take back control of your GruntFile by having

+    module.exports = function (grunt) {

+      // your stuff here ...

+      require('responsive-ft-grunt')(grunt, load-config);

+      // ... or here
+    }

+responsive-ft-grunt uses the excellent [load-grunt-config](https://www.npmjs.org/package/load-grunt-config) plugin which should load any npm grunt-tasks for you. `load-config` can optionally be used to pass in additional config to it.

 ## App structure